 The Professor W.R McGregor Reserve is a combination of four adjoining and separately purchased blocks at Katui on the southern border of Waipoua Forest in Northland.
 It adjoins the forest and other reserve land owned by the Waipoua Forest Trust to the north and is bounded by Marlborough Rd to the south.

 The first 250ha reserve on Marlborough Rd was purchased in two parcels in 1985 and 1987 and named the Professor W.R.
 McGregor Memorial Reserve.
 In 1996 a 51ha block on the main road with a house on it was bought and named the McGregor Centre.
 Then in 2000 the 42ha piece of land linking these two was bought.
 Both these latter purchases were virtually fully funded by the Lotteries Commission and the A.S.B.
 Trust.
 At the same time the newly formed Waipoua Forest Trust received funding to buy the rest of the farmland in the catchment area.
-This was the culmination of Stephen King’s grand plan to purchase and restore the triangle of land bounded by SH 12 and Marlborough Rd which forms the upper catchment of the Waipoua River.
+This was the culmination of former trustee Stephen King’s grand plan to purchase and restore the triangle of land bounded by SH 12 and Marlborough Rd which forms the upper catchment of the Waipoua River.

 The reserve is named in honour of Professor W.R.
 McGregor (1894-1977), whose energetic campaign in the 1940s resulted in an end to logging of the Waipoua kauri forest and to the forest’s dedication as a sanctuary in 1952.